hazadus/gh-commitmsg/README.md

 # gh-commitmsg

-Идея приложения:
+Tool idea:
-- получить staged changes в git репозитории в текущей директории
+- get staged changes in the git repository in the current directory
-- скормить полученные данные LLM GitHub Models для генерации conventional commit message
+- feed the obtained data to the GitHub Models LLM to generate a conventional commit message
-- вывести полученный commit message на экран
+- display the generated commit message on the screen
-- если будет хорошо получаться, можно в качестве примера для модели давать несколько предыдущих commit messages
+- if it works well, we can provide several previous commit messages as examples for the model